fantauzzi/census-classification/README.md

 ![CD](screenshots/continuous_deployment.png "App configurtion with CD enabled")

-Screenshot of the brwoser receiving the result of a GET to the root domain.
+Screenshot of a browser receiving the result of a GET to the root domain.

 ![GET](screenshots/live_get.png "Result of the GET / on a browser")